img-pro/bandwidth-saver/readme.txt

 = Does this change my Media Library URLs? =

 No. Image URLs are rewritten on the frontend only.
-Your Media Library URLs stay the same.
+Your Media Library URLs stay exactly the same.

 = What about image optimization (compression, WebP)? =